mangaioct6/week07SQL2HW/README.md

 | * Sometimes Works Slower than joins because of nested queries         | * In general joins work faster than sub-queries.    |

-  JOINS are used to retrieve data from multiple tables.JOIN is performed whenever two or more tables are listed in a SQL statement.An SQL subquery is a query inside another query.
-Subqueries, also known as nested queries.The main SQL query uses the result of the subquery.
+  JOINS are used to retrieve data from multiple tables.
+JOIN is performed whenever two or more tables are listed in a SQL statement.
+An SQL subquery is a query inside another query.
+Subqueries, also known as nested queries.
+The main SQL query uses the result of the subquery.

    Both Subqueries and join are used to combine data from different tables into a single result.
 They share many similarities and differences.
 I would say, rather than going by theory, execution plan to see the performance of each option, and then make a decision.